vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 * If `presentMode` is `VK_PRESENT_MODE_SHARED_DEMAND_REFRESH_KHR` or `VK_PRESENT_MODE_SHARED_CONTINUOUS_REFRESH_KHR`, `imageUsage` must be a subset of the supported usage flags present in the `sharedPresentSupportedUsageFlags` member of the `VkSharedPresentSurfaceCapabilitiesKHR` structure returned by `vkGetPhysicalDeviceSurfaceCapabilities2KHR` for `surface`

 \valcombox

 * If `imageSharingMode` is `VK_SHARING_MODE_CONCURRENT`, `pQueueFamilyIndices` must be a valid pointer to an array of `queueFamilyIndexCount` `uint32_t` values
-	- \color{validation-comment} Guaranteed by the type system
+	- \valcom Guaranteed by the type system

 * If `imageSharingMode` is `VK_SHARING_MODE_CONCURRENT`, `queueFamilyIndexCount` must be greater than `1`
-	- \color{validation-comment} Guaranteed by the type system
+	- \valcom Guaranteed by the type system

 \valcomboxend